PandaDB: Understanding Unstructured Data in Graph Database: Data storage and indexing

 \subsubsection{Semantic Information Index}

-When there is a large amount of semantic information, it is essential to build an index.
-Each kind of semantic information has its own meaning.
-For example, facial features are vectors, text contents of audios are in the string format, etc. Different methods should be applied to index these different data.
-In this work, PandaDB adopts different index methods for a different type of semantic information.
-For the numerical data, the semantic index is based on B-Tree\cite{btree1,btree2}, inverted index\cite{inverted1,inverted2} is adopted for semantic information under the format of strings and texts.
-For high dimensional vectors data, we adopt inverted vectors search\cite{invertedvectorsearch}.
-Note, once we build the index, the query plan generator would push down the related semantic information operator into the related index and speed up the data query processing.
+Each kind of semantic information has its own meaning and format.
+For example, facial features are vectors, text contents of audios are in the string format, etc. In this work, PandaDB is able to choose a suitable index for corresponding semantic information automatically.
+For the numerical data, the semantic index is based on B-Tree~\cite{btree1,btree2}.
+Then, an inverted index~\cite{inverted1,inverted2} is adopted for semantic information under the format of strings and texts.
+For high dimensional vector data, we adopt inverted vectors search~\cite{invertedvectorsearch}.
+With the help of the index, the query plan generator is able to push down the related semantic information operator into the index.
+This greatly speeds up the data query processing.
 In addition, PandaDB applies two strategies for building indexes, batch building and dynamic building.
-The former applies to a semantic space that is not indexed before or the corresponding AI model is updated.
+The former applies to a semantic space that is not indexed before or after the corresponding AI model is updated.
 The latter is adopted when there is a new semantic information item(i.e., a newly added unstructured data item in the database).
-More details are given in the appendix of the tech report~\cite{tech_report_pandadb}.
+More details are given in the appendix of the tech report of PandaDB~\cite{tech_report_pandadb}.